-I heard the application process can be competitive.
+I have heard the application process can be competitive.
 What can I do to strengthen my application?

 It is true that most genetic counseling programs receive many applications for a limited number of spots.
 However, there are things one can do to increase his/her chances of getting invited for an interview.
-The most competitive applicants have a GPA of 3.2 or greater and strong GREs scores (60th percentile or greater).
+The most competitive applicants have a GPA of 3.2 or greater.
 In addition, these applicants demonstrate an understanding of the profession.
 This is often accomplished by spending time job shadowing a genetic counselor and/or exploring the profession in other ways.
 Other experiences such as counseling activities, lab work, etc. are often very helpful in strengthening one's application.

 Lots of things!
-Being the only genetic counseling program in NJ makes us pretty special!
-This allows us to utilize a variety of clinical, research, and industry settings for our students.
+We utilize a variety of clinical, research, and industry settings for our students.
 Through Rutgers we are able to capitalize on the resources of both the Graduate School-New Brunswick (GSNB) and also the Rutgers Biomedical and Health Sciences (RBHS).
 Our students are also given the opportunity to train under a variety of genetic counselors employed in a range of work environments.
-Finally, as a new program, our students will have the opportunity to continue to shape this innovative program and make contributions that could have a lasting positive impact.
+Finally, our students will have the opportunity to continue to shape this innovative program and make contributions that could have a lasting positive impact.

 Yes, we are pleased to offer merit-based scholarships to incoming students.
 The scholarship opportunities are likely to vary from year to year.
 More information about available scholarships will be discussed at the time of interviews.
 Rutgers students will also be eligible to work with our financial aid department for loan assistance.